wasanalowayed/heart-disease-detection-decision-tree/README.md

 a model that predicts the values for a target variable by teaching it on labeled data.

-# Describe The Decision Trees Algorithm:
+# Describe The Decision Tree Algorithm:

 Decision Tree is a Supervised learning technique that can be used for both classification and Regression problems, but mostly it is preferred for solving Classification problems.
 It is a tree-